QuantEcon/lecture-python-advanced/source/rst/amss3.rst

 We'll want  first and second moments of some key random variables below.

-The following code computes these moments; the code is recycled from :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`.
+The following code computes these moments; the code is recycled from :doc:`Fluctuating Interest Rates Deliver Fiscal Insurance <amss2>`.

 .. code-block:: python3